-Washing your hands before eating is necessary to eliminate parasites invisible to the naked eye.
+Washing your hands before eating is necessary to eliminate germs that contaminate them.
 Is it enough to pass them underwater?
 Or is soap necessary?
-That’s what you will discover by doing this fun experiment at home.
+That’s what you will discover by doing this fun experiment with glitters at home.

 You will need: